Some things you just don’t think of before adopting a pet.

-If you started your chinchilla living in an area of the home that’s usually well-lit or at least as some light present, don’t make a drastic change and shift them to complete darkness.
+If you started your chinchilla living in an area of the home that’s usually well-lit (or at least has some light present) don’t make a drastic change and shift to complete darkness.

-Slow and Gradual Changes To Lighting Are Best For Chinchillas
+Slow And Gradual Changes To Lighting Are Best

 I thought she would sleep better if she had a nice and cold basement and less light.

 I realized within a day that she had gotten used to that light and it’s better to leave it on for her at night.
 Your chinchilla will still sleep and be happy with a night light on.